 Divest from whiteness (education)

 The honest truth is we are just a pair of geeks with a penchant for colonial history.
 Having done this work for a while now, we continue to be amazed by the relationship between colonial expansion and the modern economy.
 And so, working in partnership with others we seek to gain insight into the colonial roots of the economic and financial system.
-These insights are transformed into animations, podcasts and creative workshop content in order to bring a picture to the levels of wealth extraction that bring a picture to a strategy for reparative justice.
-We deliver the following trainings to facilitate this work:
+These insights are transformed into animations, podcasts and creative workshop content in order to bring a picture to the levels of wealth extraction and support our design for repair strategies in the Just Transition.
+Our work in this area includes:

 - Training for trainers: Building capacity to develop and deliver further workshops

 Unsurprisingly, the direction wealth flows in our current financial system is always towards those with social power.
 We’ve been dreaming about a new kind of finance system that democratices wealth and resources, first and foremost as an act of care and repair.
 We consult with philanthropic organisations and wealth advisors on the colonial history of capital, and how it connects to today’s wealth inequality.
 Our mission is to organise and educate within philanthropy and alongside allies who are working to redistribute wealth towards marginalised communities in ways that ensure we are building an economic democracy.